Piltdown Man: Scientific investigation

-In November 1953, Time magazine published evidence, gathered variously by Kenneth Page Oakley, Sir Wilfrid Edward Le Gros Clark and Joseph Weiner, proving that Piltdown Man was a forgery and demonstrating that the fossil was a composite of three distinct species.
-It consisted of a human skull of medieval age, the 500-year-old lower jaw of an orangutan and chimpanzee fossil teeth.
+In November 1953, Time magazine published evidence, gathered variously by Oakley, Le Gros Clark, and Weiner, proving that Piltdown Man was a forgery and demonstrating that the fossil was a composite of three distinct species.
+It consisted of a medieval human skull, a 500-year-old orangutan lower jaw, and fossil chimpanzee teeth.
 Someone had created the appearance of age by staining the bones with an iron solution and chromic acid.
-Microscopic examination revealed file-marks on the teeth, and it was deduced from this that someone had modified the teeth to a shape more suited to a human diet.
+Microscopic examination revealed file marks on the teeth, and it was deduced that someone had modified the teeth to a shape more suited to a human diet.
+The article caused the immediate removal of Piltdown Man from all evolutionary charts and a substantial reevaluation of human evolutionary history, though less consequential than it might have been had it been debunked before the reevaluations that had already taken place following the discoveries of Australopithecus and Homo erectus.
+The debunking of the Piltdown Man prompted investigation of the other bones and artifacts that Dawson had claimed to have found.

-The Piltdown Man hoax succeeded so well because, at the time of its discovery, the scientific establishment believed that the large modern brain preceded the modern omnivorous diet, and the forgery provided exactly that evidence.
-Stephen Jay Gould argued that nationalism and cultural prejudice played a role in the ready acceptance of Piltdown Man as genuine, because it satisfied European expectations that the earliest humans would be found in Eurasia, and the British in particular wanted a "first Briton" to set against fossil hominids found elsewhere in Europe.
+The Piltdown Man hoax succeeded so well because, at the time of its discovery, the scientific establishment believed that the large modern brain preceded the modern omnivorous diet, and the forgery would have provided exactly that evidence.
+Dawson's prestige and connections lent the forgery an air of legitimacy.
+Many of the scientists debating the Piltdown issue worked from casts rather than the actual bones, which hid from the evidence of forgery (such as the microscopic file marks).
+Stephen Jay Gould argued that nationalism and cultural prejudice played a role in the ready acceptance of Piltdown Man as genuine because it satisfied European expectations that the earliest humans would be found in Eurasia.
+The British in particular wanted a "first Briton" to set against fossil hominids found elsewhere in Europe.
+By the late 1940s, however, after many advances in dating technology and acceptance of African hominid fossils, many paleoanthropologists regarded Piltdown Man as at best misinterpreted.